tfpractice/todoStitch/README.md

   "owner_id": "%%user.id"
 }
 ~~~
 which only allows a client to read documents whose owner_id matches the ID of the current authenticated user.
-Because our `todo.items` collection allows everyone to read all items, we'll set the Top Level Document read rule to an empty object `{}`, which evaluates to true
+Because our `todo.items` collection allows everyone to read all items, we'll set the Top Level Document read rule to an empty object `{}`, which allows read access to [all fields][readall]

 The default write rule is identical, and
 since we only allow users to modify their own items, this sounds like it should work.
-But a quick glance at the docs tell us that
+But a quick glance at the docs specifies that
 > the write operation must __result__ in a document where the owner_id equals the user ID of the client issuing the write.
 If the value of owner_id does not match the client user ID, MongoDB Stitch blocks the write.

 Even if a user owns an item, deleting it will result in no document at all.
 So in a strange yet obvious way, the default write rules will not work, and we need to edit the write rules with some expansions.